2008 Women's County Championship: Competition format

-Up to four batting and four bowling points were available to the losing side only, or both sides in an incomplete match.
+Up to four batting and four bowling points were available to the losing team only, or both teams in an incomplete match.

 Teams

 The 2008 Championship was divided into five divisions: Divisions One to Four with four teams apiece and Division Five with 17 teams split across four regional groups.

 Teams in the top four Divisions played each other twice, and teams in Division Five played each other once.